khajaunix/DeepSeek-R1-Document-RAG-with-Streamlit/README.md

 - Access to ChromaDB
 - Access to Hugging Face Embeddings
 - Streamlit for the user interface
-- UnstructuredPDFLoader for document processing
-- RecursiveCharacterTextSplitter for text segmentation

 ## Setup and installation
 **1. Install Python:**